a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 mkdir project_bash
 cd project_bash
 ```
 The first command (`mkdir`) creates the required folder while the `cd` command is used to move from your home directory to the newly created directory (`project_bash`).
-To make sure you are now in the right directory, you can use the `pwd` command which prints on screen the name of the current directory.
+To make sure you are now in the right directory, you can use the `pwd` command which prints on screen the name of the current directory *i.e.* your current position in the file system.

 > [!Tip]
 > Never use white spaces when naming files or directories